UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Once AV items are shelved in their appropriate location, record the location in ArchivesSpace.
 Visit Technical Services' [Labelling and Putting Stuff Away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Labelling%20and%20Putting%20Stuff%20Away.md#creating-locations-in-archivesspace) for helpful instructions on how to record AV item locations in ASpace.

+An important distinction to note is that you can add AV locations either in a Resource record or an Accession record in ArchivesSpace.
+Add locations to the Resource record when AV items are described or listed out in the collection finding aid (or are planning to be described by Technical Services).
+When AV materials are not described in a collection finding aid, such as a collection-level finding aid, add AV item locations to the appropriate Accession record.

 # Resources

 This documentation page is not the result of a single individual!
 As the Audiovisual Archivist at Wilson Library, I lean on my Wilson Library colleagues (endless thanks to them!) and acknowledge the many smart & thoughtful people in the larger archives field who have presented and published widely about processing archival AV materials.
 Below is a growing & ever-evolving list of some recommended resources to check out if you haven't already.
 Solidarity to the AV people out there - wishing you all the best (& permanent funding for all your endeavors).: